+A1.2 Listening

-A1.1 Listening A1.2 Listening Loan: L carc Follow single step routine instructions by observing.
-Follow single step routine instructions (e.g., echo- others. acting routine, musical chairs, follow the leader) Follow one-step classroom instructions.
-Understand simple directions.
-Recognize the numbers 1-20.
-Recognize the numbers 1-100.
-Recognize letters of the alphabet or writing Listen for and point to simple words, such as title, system. date, time, and location of an event.
-Listen for and point to familiar, isolated words in Point to locations on a map when prompted. the target language.
-Understand phone number(s), calendar dates, time Categorize a small number of familiar items. of day, basic prices.
-Demonstrate comprehension of a simple story or Categorize known vocebulary (e.g., food, plants, event by using pictures, numbers, or sentence strips. animals, colours, numbers, transportation).
-Show like/dislike with gestures (e.g., thumbs up, Point to words from a list to complete unfinished frumbs down, nod or shake head). sentences on familiar topics.
-Identify basic opposites by matching (black-white, Demonstrate comprehension of a simple story big-small, long-short). read out loud by ordering events (e.g., using pictures, numbers, sentence strips).
+- o Follow single step routine instructions (e.g., echoacting routine, musical chairs, follow the leader) - Understand simple directions. - Recognize the numbers 1-100. - Listen for and point to simple words, such as title, date, time, and location of an event. - o Point to locations on a map when prompted. - Understand phone number(s), calendar dates, time of day, basic prices. - o Categorize known vocabulary (e.g., food, plants, animals, colours, numbers, transportation). - Point to words from a list to complete unfinished sentences on familiar topics. - Demonstrate comprehension of a simple story read out loud by ordering events (e.g., using pictures, numbers, sentence strips).